goraje/ansibletraining/README.md

-# Mastering Ansible
+# An introduction to VM provisioning with Ansible

-An introduction to VM provisioning automation using Ansible.
+Documentation for the project can be found [here](https://goraje.github.io/ansibletraining/).